Copyright

 To set a copyright license for all future articles that you publish through Scholastica OA Publishing, first navigate to My Journals>Publishing>Publishing Settings>Click Edit under the option "OA Copyright license".

 If you are unsure which copyright is best, we recommend CC BY license.
-Note: In order to be Plan S compliant, your articles must be published using the CC BY license.
+Note: In order to be Plan S compliant, your articles must be published using the CC BY, CC BY-SA, or CC0 license.

 For full details regarding our policy on copyright, view our Terms of Service.